rushkock/reddit/app/README.md

 ```

 ## Calling your js code
-In the js file make a function
+In the js file you made (static/js/practice.js) make a function:

 ```
 function practice(){